 Sheet metal fabrication: leveling, roll-forming, and secondary operations

 Sheet metal made from steel, aluminum, copper, and other metals plays an essential role in everyday living.
 Objects made of sheet metal are, for example, the body of vehicles, trains, and other transport media, the facade cladding of buildings, rain gutters, garage doors, cable guides, and beverage cans.
 Sheet metal is characterized by a large surface combined with a comparatively small and constant thickness.
-Sheet metal pieces with a thickness of less than 6 mm are usually called metal sheets; pieces thicker than 6 mm are called plates.
+Sheet metal pieces thicker than 6 mm are called plates, those thinner than 6 mm are sheets, and pieces under 0.060 mm (60 µm) are foils.

 Sheet metal shaping

-The starting material is a cold-rolled sheet metal strip wound up in a coil and delivered in this way before undergoing further processing.
+In most cases, such as steel, sheet metal starts as a slab produced by ingot or continuous casting, then processed at high temperatures in a rolling mill.
+In the mill, the slab is flattened by roller pairs into a strip known as hot strip due to the elevated temperatures.
+Often, a subsequent cold-rolling step at room temperature refines the strip, producing a cold-rolled metal strip with precise dimensions.
+The cold-rolled sheet metal strip wound up in a coil and delivered in this way before undergoing further processing.
 Sheet metal is then uncoiled and leveled.
 There are two ways to process the leveled sheet metal:

 1 – The leveled sheet metal is cut into pieces that can be individually shaped on press brakes, folding and bending machines, or by deep-drawing, punching, or notching.